 - Supreme Court of the United States

-- U.S. Courts of Appeals for the Fifth and District of Columbia Circuits
+- U.S. Courts of Appeals for the Second, Fifth, and District of Columbia Circuits

 - U.S. District Court for the District of Columbia and Eastern District of Michigan